- Save on UK holiday parks in 2021/2022 with Pontins

-Get the latest coronavirus (COVID-19) updates for the UK with current travel advice, statistics and online resources.
+Get the latest coronavirus (Covid-19) updates for the UK with current travel advice and statistics on new cases per 100,000 and vaccine.

 Below are the temperatures expected today at popular destinations in the UK.
 Select a destination to compare today's forecast with average weather conditions.